YugAjmera/navros_pkg/workflow.md

 11. Scaned the cafe environment and saved the map in "maps" folder with name "map1". ![](screenshot/Screenshot%20from%202019-02-11%2012-28-27.png)

 ### Localization

 12. Created a launch file "amcl.launch" to launch the amcl node.
 It provides **/particlecloud** topic to view the probable position and orientation of the robot on PoseArray in RVIZ.  ![](screenshot/Screenshot%20from%202019-02-11%2012-56-32.png)

 **Note** : Before launching amcl node slam_gmapping node has to be killed.
 Fixed Frame while mapping has to be odom.
 While estimating robot position, Fixed Frame has to be map.

 ### Path Planning

 13. Created a launch file "move_base.launch" to launch the move_base node and perform path planning.
 All parameters are listed in the param folder.
-Add Path to RVIZ to view the planned path once the goal is given.